Fuchs246/repository.marduk/skin.titan.mod.beta.leia/README.md

 				- Trailers auto fallback to youtube, if not "never do online lookup" is enebled (WIP)
 				- add new color ' ViewListAndDetailPanelColorNF '
 						- intention - diffused color for non-/-focused items, without losing wished colors in other layouts -

+				- choose if you wann use skinhelper service or native(Non-Addon) for showing ExtraFanart
+						- when not using skinhelper, you will have rotating fanart avail for musicvideos

 				- CHOOSE CAST PROVIDER for VideoInfo
-						- use native KODI (fastest, best for non-addon library use only)
+						- use native KODI (fastest, best fast show up, but CANT USE CUSTOM SEARCH/EXTENDED INFO SEARCH)
 						- or skinhelper service
 						- or embuary

 				- added CAST ACTION
-						- perform library search via Skin Serach on selcet in VideoInfo
+						- perform library search via Skin Serach by selceting a cast member in VideoInfo (actual just non netflix)

 		EXTENDED INFO
 				- fixed studio logo not showing